wodzaklm/strawberry-fields/README.md

 ### Workflow
 For Billboard data, we used Claude to scrape the Wikipedia pages.
 Due to the formatting of the embedded tables, we were unable to web scrape them ourselves.
 Cross-validating with a manually produced table of Billboard charts, we corrected technically incorrect date values.

+For the Kworb Spotify streaming data we used webscraping techniques in R code to extract streaming data from the Kworb website.
+We extracted the second table on the webpage.
+We used the rvest and dplyr packages.
+This data was copied to our clipboard which we manually put into a csv file for each artist.